Are you good with numbers? Do you enjoy working with small businesses, putting things in order, and helping businesses understand their finances?

 As we mentioned in a previous article you will need to choose between a bookkeeping platform like QuickBooks or Xero to manage the general ledger.

 Providing consistent client deliverables on time is the key to retaining and acquiring clients.
 However, it can be difficult to do this as your firm grows.
 You may be tracking hundreds of deadlines every month or have multiple team members working in various aspects of a project.
 Trying to keep track of all these details in your head or on a spreadsheet is a disaster waiting to happen.
 Work inevitably slips through the cracks and deadlines get missed.
-That is why you need an accounting workflow software like Financial Cents.
+That is why you need a bookkeeping workflow software like Financial Cents.
 It was specifically built to help bookkeeping firms track the status of client work and important deadlines.

 With the right technology and workflow management software, you’ll be ready to manage and scale your bookkeeping business!